MPCA-data/tidytuesdays/show-n-tell/exercises/pair_programming.md

 1. The coach conveys the goal and steps to their partner as they start building their script.
 1. Keep working together to reach the end result shown in the **Goal** section.

-> **Ta-da!!** After you complete the first one, switch roles and move on to the next challenge.
+> **Ta-da!** After completing the first one, switch roles and move on to the next challenge.

 <br>